johnlaudun/blog/vita.md

 Laudun, John.
 2001.
 The Elegant and the Mundane.
 In _Elegance Beauty & Truth_, 27-30.
 Ed.
 Lewis Pyenson.
 Lafayette: Center for Louisiana Studies.

 Laudun, John.
 2000.
-“There’s Not Much to Talk about When You’re Taking Pictures of Houses”: The Poetics of Vernacular Spaces. _Southern Folklore_ 57(2):135-158.
+"There’s Not Much to Talk about When You’re Taking Pictures of Houses": The Poetics of Vernacular Spaces. _Southern Folklore_ 57(2):135-158.

 Laudun, John.
 1999.
-“Talking Shit” in Rayne. _Louisiana Folklore Miscellany_ 14: 81-86.
+"Talking Shit" in Rayne. _Louisiana Folklore Miscellany_ 14: 81-86.

 Laudun, John.
 1998.
 A Conspiracy of Cartographers: Folklore Studies and Postmodernism. _Folklore Forum_ 29(2): 120–131.